shogun70/jquery-pjax/README.md

 * `target`         - The Element that was clicked to start the pjax call.
 * `push`           - Whether to pushState the URL.
 Default: true (of course)
 * `replace`        - Whether to replaceState the URL.
 Default: false
-* `timeout`        - pjax sets this low, <1s.
-Set this higher if using a custom error handler.
-It's ms, so something like `timeout: 2000`
+* `timeout`        - pjax sets this high, 5s.
+It's ms, so the default is `timeout: 5000`
+* `duration`       - The minimum duration for page transition in ms.
+                     This can be used to allow page-out animations to complete.
 * `fragment`       - A String selector that specifies a sub-element to be pulled out of the response HTML and inserted into the `container`.
 Useful if the server always returns